 EC Online Academic Policies

-Each online course has specific academic requirements which means it is important to thoroughly read and comprehend all of the course information provided by your instructor.
+Each online course has specific academic requirements which means it is important to thoroughly read and comprehend all of the course information provided by your instructor, such as the syllabus.
 The policies below are general academic requirements which apply to all EC Online courses.

 A student is considered absent when he fails to post one graded assignment during one full week of class.
 If you are absent, the Academic Office should be notified promptly by the Monday of the following week.
 Additional guidelines for absenteeism are listed below: